jarun/buku/README.md

 4. Update or **refresh full DB**:

         $ buku -R
-This operation does not modify the existing tags.
-Only titles are refreshed.
+This operation does not modify the indexes, URLs or tags.
+Only titles, if non-empty, are refreshed.
 5. **Delete** bookmark at index 15012014:

         $ buku -d 15012014